-Beyond the scope of the U.S. immigration debate and a pronounced fear of many in the dominant ethnic ruling group, there are those other issues that we commonly share with the world as a whole.
-Last year we had the Paris and San Bernadino terror attacks.
-Now this week the ugly head of terrorism has again been revealed with the latest suicide attack in Brussels, Belgium.
-And of course, there is the largest single issue of all, the destruction of our planet's environment.
-So then, what is it that we can take from all of this?
-Simply it is this.
-Whether the issue is immigration or radical Islamic terrorists, much can be learned from the million plus who wore white t-shirts at La Gran Marcha a decade ago.
-We should all continue to debate and for some even protest.
-It's needed.
-But do it with intelligence, truthfulness, and most importantly peacefulness. ~ c/s
+Beyond the scope of our current U.S. immigration debate and the fears being expressed by many of Trump's fans and his conversative supporters, there are some other issues that we do commonly share with the world as a whole.
+Last year we saw the Paris and San Bernadino terror attacks.
+This week the ugly head of terrorism was again revealed with the latest suicide attack in Brussels, Belgium.
+And, there is the largest looming issue of all, the destruction of our planet's environment.
+So then, what is it we can take away from all of this?
+Simply, it's this.
+Whether the issue is immigration or radical Islamic terror, much can be learned from the million plus people wearing white t-shirts at La Gran Marcha a decade ago.
+We should continue to debate and even protest if needed.
+But we can do it with intelligence, truthfulness, and most importantly peace.

 What Was La Gran Marcha?
 Why Was It Organized?
 What Was It About?
 And..
 Why Do So Few Know About It?

 La Gran Marcha was the largest protest in U.S. history which occured in the streets of downtown L.A. on March 25, 2006.
-It was a reaction against U.S. congressional bill H.R.
+It was a reaction against Congressional Bill H.R.
 4437 which passed the House of Representatives on December 16, 2005.
-This legislation which was quickly making its way through the Senate for a final signature by the then Republican president, was thwarted by La Gran Marcha when Congress was alerted to the tremendous mobilization and quickly alligned forces of Latinos and other ethnic coalitions (primarily Asian) that took to the streets.
+This legislation was quickly making its way through the Senate for final signature by the then Republican president, when it was quickly thwarted by La Gran Marcha as Congress was immediately alerted about the massive mobilization of alligned Latino (and a few other ethnic coalitions - primarily Asian) forces taking to the streets.
 If enacted into law, H.R.
-4437 would have had an unprecedented negative effect on many millions of people (both legal citizens and the undocumented) that are currently living and emigrating to the U.S. Some of the measures included: the felonization of misdemeanor status for being an undocumented worker and those overstaying visas;creation of migrant detention centers on Native American reservations; and, the creation of a new U.S. citizen ID chip card system.
+4437 would have had an unprecedented negative effect on many millions of people (both legal citizens and the undocumented) that are currently living and emigrating to the U.S. Some of the measures included: felonization of the misdemeanor status for being an undocumented worker and those overstaying visas;creation of migrant detention centers on Native American reservations; and, the creation of a new U.S. citizen ID chip card system.
 La Gran Marcha successfully stopped Congress from passing H.R.
 4437 once an awareness of the massive mobilization of Latino and other cultural coalitions (primarily Asian and Muslim) became widespread.